 Matriculated students use MyUW or the MyPlan academic planning tool to register for courses each quarter.
 Learn more about the registration process, including important registration policies.
 Contact the Registration Office for general registration questions.

-- Important tip for registering using MyPlan: Be sure you've selected a specific section (e.g. A, B, etc.) when you "Add to Plan" even if only one section is being offered for that course.
+Important tip: Be sure you've selected a specific section (e.g., A, B, etc.) when you "Add to Plan" even if only one section is being offered for that course.

 Registration Periods and Deadlines

 Be mindful of registration periods and deadlines each quarter, available on the Academic Calendar.